Securing a Healthy Future for Rural America

 Our democracy is sacred.
 But in the 21st century, it is facing unprecedented threats.
 We need to defend our elections with better cybersecurity and more secure voting infrastructure.
 We need a paper trail for every vote so Americans can have confidence that their votes are counted in election results.
 We need a nonpartisan and fully resourced election administration to prevent unfair partisan skewing of our elections.
 And we need to make clear to foreign governments that if they attempt to interfere in our elections, there will be serious consequences.

 We must also have an honest conversation about how to solve the bigger issue of automation and economic disruption.
 As fewer and fewer people have a lifelong relationship with a single employer, training and job placement programs are critical.
 But so is what happens to someone’s identity.
-We need measures to bridge income and benefits when work is disrupted — and to create meaningful non-work opportunities for building identity and community.
+We need measures to bridge income and benefits when work is disrupted–and to create meaningful non-work opportunities for building identity and community.

 Families can’t be secure if the cost of housing means they can’t make ends meet, or if they live in fear of being evicted or losing their home.
-In an era of increasing inequality, tens of millions of Americans are now “housing insecure,” paying over 30% of their income to rent or housing costs.
+In an era of increasing inequality, a majority of Americans are now “housing insecure,” paying over 30% of their income to rent or housing costs.
 We must invest in affordable housing for working families, reform unnecessary land use rules that prevent affordable housing construction, and redress the history of housing discrimination against communities of color that has limited economic mobility and fueled the racial wealth gap.

-It is our duty to take care of our veterans in honor of their service and sacrifice, and that begins by providing them excellent health care.
+It is our duty to take care of our veterans in honor of their service and sacrifice, and that begins by providing them with excellent health care.
 As a war veteran, Pete understands the importance of improving our VA health care system by increasing access to and quality of care, rejecting privatization of the VA, lowering wait times for all services, ending harmful staff shortages, and enhancing the disability claims system to make it easier for veterans to navigate.

 ISIS is not the only group that advances political stances through mass violence: so do white supremacist terrorists, anti-government militias, and other groups that use forms of domestic extremism.